arcetri/gandalf/README.md

 * _dev_ -- linux device name (e.g. _eno1_).
 No validation rules;
 * _mac_ -- interface MAC address.
 Should be a valid MAC address (case-insensitive);

+Note that CSV stands for "COMMA separated values".
+Therefore make sure that your spreadsheet editor (such as Microsoft Excel) actually uses _commas_ to delimit values rather than tabs or something else.
+If you get weird KeyError exceptions during template rendering, this is issue is the first candidate.

 ### 2.2.
 Template files